ZainAhmed/rock-paper-scissor/README.md

 The web tests can be found under services/web folder.
 The unit tests are written in Karma while the end to end tests are written in Cypress.

-rockpaperscissor.
-The unit tests for repo and servies can be found under repo and services folders respectively.
-The Controllers integration tests can be found under the controller folder.
+Unit tests can be run by running `ng test` in the web folder.
+For running the end to end tests the backend and the frontend should be running.
+Then run `npm run e2e` in the web folder.